Jerry Grafstein: Business career

 In addition, he served as a governor of the Canadian Opera Company and, for over a decade, was the chairman and a board member of the O'Keefe Centre (now "Sony Centre for the Performing Arts"), Canada's largest public performing arts centre.
 He served on the board of the Shaw Festival (Canada's leading theatrical festival dedicated to the works of George Bernard Shaw and his contemporary playwrights), the planning committee of the Stratford Festival (Canada's leading theatrical festival dedicated to the plays of William Shakespeare), and the Festival of Festivals (now the Toronto International Film Festival).
 He served as chairman of the City of Toronto Asia/Pacific Committee and vice-chairman of the Toronto-Chongqing Association and Toronto-Frankfurt Friendship Association.

 In 2011 and 2012, he cofounded and currently serves as chair of The Wellington Street Post, The Penn Ave Post, Israel News Cloud and HollyPost, in a network of online 24/7 news sites around the globe.
 Those news sites use technology to bring together the diversity of the blogosphere and social networks into timely news and information coverage of political news from Ottawa and Washington, and entertainment news from Hollywood.
 Other international projects include China News Cloud, Africa News Cloud, Brazil News Cloud, India News Cloud and Russia News Cloud.
 2013 additions to the network include Fashion News Cloud and Animation News.

-Grafstein is still actively engaged in business start-ups and municipal; provincial; national; and international affairs, charitable, educational and cultural institutions and serves on private and public corporate boards.